 Simple Bucket List Ideas that are Cheap (or Completely Free!)

 1. ✦ Take a New Route to Work

 How many of you have taken the same route to work everyday?
 You probably have the same seven stoplights timed perfectly and you pass that same powder-blue house with cream trim that desperately needs a paint touch-up.
 If this is you, then you definitely need to break out of your monotony of your day-to-day life and the simple bucket list idea of taking a new route to work could be one of the easiest & cheapest ways to do it!

 You’ve definitely seen this done in the movies, where the two main characters get caught in the rain and end up having the most romantic smooch ever.
 You can replicate this epic moment—the only thing missing was the background music.

 3. ✦ Make a Gratitude Journal

 Both Blogger.com and WordPress.com offer free blogs with easy setup, all you have to do is come up with something creative to talk about.
 Some of the most popular blog topics are Money, Travel, Food, Mommyhood, Technology and Celebrity Gossip.
-Put a new spin on things and start writing!
+Put a new spin on any of these things and start writing!

 6. ✦ Attempt Meditation